ahmeterdem1/cipherlink/README.md

 Creates a tuple of public and private key and returns it.
 Public key is itself a tuple. p and q as primes can be given. _smallest_ determines the e.
 If true, which is the default, e is the smallest number possible.
-If false, e is choosen randomly within the list.
+If false, e is chosen randomly within the list.
 If randomly choosen, private key generation takes a lot of time, therefore the default is true.

 If given p and q are not primes, raises an ArgError.